How To Get Started With Resin 3D Printing

 I cannot stress the next point enough.
 Resin is toxic, get proper personal protective equipment!
 The masks that come with some resin kits are not rated to filter volatile organic compounds.
 Do your body a favor and go buy a proper respirator!

-I also highly recommend saving up and getting a wash and cure machine like the ANYCUBIC Wash and Cure.
+I also highly recommend saving up and getting a wash and cure machine like the Elegoo Mercury X bundle Wash and Cure machines.
 It really does simplify the post-processing of resin prints.
 However, you don’t need one and can make do with a simple DIY set-up.
 You can read more about the ANYCUBIC Wash and Cure on my recommended resin accessories page.

 What Kind of Resin Should I use?